 A wonderful feeling of relief begins nearly instantly after applying jewelweed crush leaf of stem “juice” onto a sting, bite, or poison ivy type rash – in my personal experience and in that of my family.

-You may not always find yourself near a jewelweed bush after an injury, so harvesting the plant parts and dehydrating them or making a wound wash or herbal infusion are excellent ways to preserve and stockpile this natural healing “weed.”
+You may not always find yourself near a jewelweed bush after an injury, so harvesting the plant parts and dehydrating them or making an herbal infusion are excellent ways to preserve and stockpile this natural healing “weed.”

 While it is the orange type of flowering jewelweed that grows most prevalently on our homestead, I have had similar success using the plant parts of yellow flowering jewelweed as well.